TheFalconsWatch/PillboxHospital-by-Jobscraft/README.md

 What's new ?
 - Changed the method of deleting the models
-- Now comatible with Props Hospital by All_sor https://forum.fivem.net/t/release-hospital-props/151753
+- Now compatible with Props Hospital by All_sor https://forum.fivem.net/t/release-hospital-props/151753
 The hospital came without any operation room or office, you can now use ymaps that need modified hospital props
 - better access to the elevator
 - fixed crashes